Running for governor? Rep. Mike Turzai starts to sound like a candidate

 He also was a foil to Wolf during a nearly nine-month budget standoff.
 In the heat of a lengthy impasse, the Wolf administration and legislative Democrats blamed Turzai for obstructing progress of budget negotiations.
 The GOP-controlled Legislature eventually held off Wolf's call for broad-based tax increases, and Turzai's hard line endeared him to the most conservative members of his caucus.

-Turzai won't make his intentions for 2018 public until after the next state budget is approved.
+Turzai won't make his intentions for 2018 public office known until after the next state budget is approved.
 Harris said Turzai is “very much focused on getting an on-time, no-tax-increase budget done.”

 If Turzai takes the plunge into the Republican primary field, he'll face state Sen. Scott Wagner of York County, a first-term legislator and wealthy garbage disposal company owner who has positioned himself as “Donald Trump-light.”
 Pittsburgh-area health care consultant Paul Mango has not formally announced but signaled his intentions recently.